Apply through Clearing

 Graduate careers

-The BSc (Hons) Childhood Development degree will help you develop a range of practical skills and engage you in placement-based activities, giving you both the knowledge and tools to work with children and young people in a variety of settings.
+The BSc (Hons) Childhood Development degree will help you develop a range of practical skills and engage you in work-based learning, giving you both the knowledge and tools to work with children and young people in a variety of settings.
 This course opens doors to a range of exciting career opportunities across many settings, including youth work, nurseries and early years settings, schools and third sector organisations.
-There are a range of professional qualifications that this course will help prepare you for, such as Occupational Therapy, Social Work, Youth and Community Work and teaching qualifications.
+There are a range of professional qualifications that this course will help prepare you for, such as Behaviour Analysis, Social Work, and Youth and Community Work.
+Many of our graduates also use their qualification and experience to go onto further professional PGCE and teaching qualifications to gain a career path in an educational setting.

 Possible career paths